 Today, St. Luke’s still has members with German surnames who can trace back their family’s involvement in the church for five generations, but it also has members from a range of cultures and religious denominations.
 In addition, to members with North European origins from Estonia, Latvia, Germany, Norway and Sweden St. Luke’s includes Jamaicans, Tanzanians, Columbians, Puerto Ricans, Italians, Ukranians, Asians and more.
 The congregation has become as diverse as the New Rochelle community!

-Pastor William Damrow, who came to St. Luke’s in 1989 is now the longest serving pastor.
-He empowers and values the people in the pews and is a far departure from early authoritarian Pastors.
+Pastor William Damrow, who came to St. Luke’s in 1989 and retired in 2022, has been the longest-serving pastor.
+He empowered and valued the people in the pews and was a change from early authoritarian Pastors.
 His arrival ushered in the use of lectors, acolytes and crucifers and involved more lay people in worship.
-Today the 18 member congregation council reflects the diversity of the congregation and includes representatives from the Norwegian congregation that joined St. Luke’s in 2002 when their church closed its doors.
+Today the congregation council reflects the diversity of the congregation and includes representatives from the Norwegian congregation that joined St. Luke’s in 2002 when their church closed its doors.

-The social scene at St Luke’s may not be as important to its members as in the past but it is valuable fellowship.
+The social scene at St Luke’s is still central to parish life.
 Some current members still have fond memories of the Luther League and the plays and parties that were a focal part of their activities in the 1930’s.
 Some even met their spouses at St. Luke’s.
-The Bazaar was run with women in the kitchen cooking up a storm in clouds of steam and talking German.
-It has been replaced by the Holiday Boutique and now it is largely men who cook the hot dogs, pulled pork and chili of the Holiday Café and the spoken language is English.
+The Bazaar was once run by women in the kitchen cooking up a storm in clouds of steam and talking German.
+It has been replaced by the Holiday Boutique and now it is largely men who cook the food for the Holiday Café and the spoken language is English.

 The German heritage of St. Luke’s is evident, as the church contains two 5-ft mosaic murals, that are dedicated to Catherine and Albert Mahstedt the Christian witnesses who started the church and shepherded its early development.
 These mosaics, depicting Moses with the 10 commandments and Jesus, were cut out of a wall in the former church building.
 Builders refused to move them in case they got damaged, so the men of the church community moved them by flatbed truck.
 Also moved were stained- glass windows of scenes from Jesus’ life that grace the walls and were designed in Germany with German language dedications.
 These are reminders of the determination, faith and generosity of these past members.